 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals.
-Our system has applied for and received monitoring waivers for the synthetic organic chemicals 2020 - 2022 monitoring period.
+The Short Hills System will be monitoring for asbestos in 2022 and has received waivers for synthetic organic chemicals in prior monitoring periods.
+The system expects to receive a waiver for synthetic organic chemicals for the 2023 to 2025 monitoring period.